satyaog/cli-cheatsheet/docs/source/index.rst

 ``rsync``
 =========

-:``rsync -arLv SRC [SRC ...]
-DEST``: Recursively copy from source to destination, locally or remotely
+``rsync -arLv SRC [SRC ...]
+DEST``
+   Recursively copy from source to destination, locally or remotely

 Additional Options
 ------------------

+--partial
---partial            Keep partially transferred files --relative
+   Keep partially transferred files
+--relative
    Copy "implied directories" as well as the last part of ``SRC``.
 Ex.:
    **foo/bar/** in: